-Orthofinder v2.5.4 (Emms & Kelly, 2019) with default settings From the above described proteomes, amino acids shorter than 30 bp were filtered out, and Orthofinder v2.5.4 (Emms & Kelly, 2019) with default settings was run to infer orthologous gene families.
+As input for Orthofinder v2.5.4 (Emms & Kelly, 2019) with default settings , we used the same set of proteomes of species downloaded and described in the annotation of protein coding genes method section aboveaafter amino acids shorter than 30 bp were filtered out.
 Orthofinder created orthogroup gene trees and then inferred a rooted species tree from gene duplication events with the STRIDE approach (Emms & Kelly, 2017) using just single-copy orthologs.
 The species tree underwent conversion into an ultrametric tree utilising Orthofinder's make_ultrametric.py script, employing the parameter -r 142.
-This value corresponds to approximately 142 million years, which aligns with the estimated median divergence time between Siluriformes and Cypriniformes, as suggested by TimeTree (Kumar et al., 2017).
-This estimate is calculated by considering the median of divergence times that have been publicly estimated using molecular sequence data analysis.
+This value corresponds to approximately 142 million years, which aligns with the estimated median divergence time between Siluriformes and Cypriniformes, as suggested by TimeTree database (Kumar et al., 2017).This estimate is calculated by taking into account the median of published estimated divergence times using molecular sequence data analysis.
+(Kumar et al., 2017; Kumar & Hedges, 2011).
 Orthologous gene counts from the Orthofinder run were filtered to remove ortholog groups that are overrepresented in a particular species; this was done with the clade_and_size_filter.py script in CAFE v5.0.0 (Mendes et al., 2021).
 Gene family evolution analysis was carried out in CAFE5 v5.0.0 using the ultrametric tree and filtered orthologous gene counts as input.
-Genes that were confirmed to be species-specific, expanding and contracting in P. phoxinus, were blasted against the TrEMBL database.
+Genes that were confirmed to be species-specific, expanding, and contracting in P. phoxinus, were mapped against the TrEMBL database with diamond blastp.
 The GO terms derived from the TrEMBL database were then used as input into REViGO (Supek et al., 2011) to remove redundant terms and summarise GO results.

 Results and Discussion